-Planning Speech Therapy Evidence-Based Interventions
+Planning Evidence-Based Treatment Plans in Speech Therapy

 During my first year as a school-based SLP, I was just trying to keep my head above water.
 I was taking my therapy sessions day-by-day, treading IEP deadlines, and trying not to drown in paperwork.
 I felt like I was managing, but I imagine I was really just treading water.